microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

       - `[IsRequired <Boolean?>]`: Indicates whether it is mandatory to answer the custom question.
       - `[QuestionId <String>]`: If it is mandatory to answer the custom question.
     - `[DefaultDuration <TimeSpan?>]`: The default length of the service, represented in numbers of days, hours, minutes, and seconds.
 For example, P11D23H59M59.999999999999S.
-    - `[DefaultLocation <IMicrosoftGraphLocation>]`: location
+    - `[DefaultLocation <IMicrosoftGraphLocation1>]`: location
     - `[DefaultPrice <Double?>]`: The default monetary price for the service.
     - `[DefaultPriceType <String>]`: Represents the type of pricing of a booking service.
-    - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
+    - `[DefaultReminders <IMicrosoftGraphBookingReminder1[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Description <String>]`: A text description for the service.
     - `[IsHiddenFromCustomers <Boolean?>]`: True means this service is not available to customers for booking.
     - `[IsLocationOnline <Boolean?>]`: True indicates that the appointments for the service will be held online.
 Default value is false.